spree/spree/README.md

     $ cd core
     $ bundle exec rake

-If you want to run specs for only a single spec file
+If you want to run specs for only a single spec file:

     $ bundle exec rspec spec/models/state_spec.rb

-If you want to run a particular line of spec
+If you want to run a particular line of spec:

     $ bundle exec rspec spec/models/state_spec.rb:7